php-repos/cli-documentations/io-write.md

 #### Description

-Print the given `string` directly in the stdout with the default font color.
+Print the given `string` directly in the stdout with the default font color and adds a `PHP_EOL` to the end of given string.

 #### Usages